jxe/jxe.github.com/the-fates/changing-fates.md

 APOLLO/HERMES/ARES, ask Nona about how she feels like a warrior, and paint her face and possibly her body to match.
 Ares is the executive director of this operation, and Apollo will be the art director.
 Make sure she feels beautiful and strong.
 Ares and Hermes have the facepaint.

 Once she is painted, walk with her to Gorlitzer park.
-Walk around her as if she is royalty or a bride and you are her bridesmaids or courtiers.
+She will listen to a playlist on her headphones.
+Walk surrounding her, as if she is royalty or a bride, and you are her bridesmaids or courtiers.

+NONA, when you head out, listen to <a href="http://grooveshark.com/#!/playlist/1429935565/105360819">this playlist</a>